CrowdedAstronaut/allcity-ios/README.md

 ## Trello

 A Trello board was used to create and track tickets.
 We held daily meetings to discuss accomplishments, challenges, and upcoming tickets.
-To effectively collaborate remotely while allowing for quick communication if needed, we utilized Discord and Zoom.
+To effectively collaborate remotely while allowing for quick communication if needed, we utilized Slack and Zoom.

 ## Version Control